 Small holes and tears and very small detached retinas are often treated with laser in the doctor's office.
 In laser photocoagulation, pinpoints of laser light are used to create tiny burns around the hole to "weld" the retina back to the wall of the eye.
 Cryopexy is much the same, but instead of using heat, it freezes the area around the hole.

 Surgical repair.
 If a great deal of fluid has flowed through the tear, a large detachment may occur and surgery may be needed.
 To repair the retinal detachment, the hole or tear must be sealed.
 A bubble of gas may be injected into the eye to press the detached retina against the wall of the eye.
 Treatment includes the use of laser or freezing treatment to seal around the hole.
 Alternatively, a band of silicone may be placed around the eye to indent the eye’s outer wall to help bring the retina in contact with the back wall.
 The fluid beneath the retina may need to be drained.
-In some cases, the vitreous must be removed and a gas bubble used to hold the retina in place against the back wall of the eye.
+In many cases, the vitreous must be removed and a gas bubble used to hold the retina in place against the back wall of the eye.

 Ninety percent of detached retinas can be repaired.
 This does not mean that vision will be as it was before.
 There may be some loss in the quality of vision.
 If treated early, chances are greater that your vision will be restored.
 If the retina cannot be reattached, vision will continue to decrease and finally will be lost in the eye.